vefunder/protocol-research-review/articles/Reserve_Protocol/eUSD.md

 Source: [Reserve Docs: Protocol Operations](https://reserve.org/protocol/protocol_operations/)

+Stakers earn rewards based on three factors:

+- Amount of revenue the RToken generates
+- Portion of revenue governance has directed to stakers
+- Portion of total stake they have on the RToken

+For eUSD, [100% of revenue earned is directed](https://register.app/#/settings?token=0xA0d69E286B938e21CBf7E51D71F6A4c8918f482F) to eusdRSR stakers.

 #### stRSR to Overcollateralize eUSD

-eusdRSR stakers earn rewards based on three factors:

-- Amount of revenue eUSD generates
-- Portion of revenue governance has directed to eusdRSR stakers
-- Portion of total eusdRSR staked on eUSD

-For eUSD, [100% of revenue earned is directed](https://register.app/#/settings?token=0xA0d69E286B938e21CBf7E51D71F6A4c8918f482F) to eusdRSR stakers.
-With governance conducted by eusdRSR holders, there is an incentive to keep eUSD safe from unnecessary risk, as their funds are literally at stake.

-In addition to their role in governance, eusdRSR stakers provide overcollateralization to eUSD and are subject to seizure in case the collateral backing for eUSD defaults.
+eusdRSR stakers provide overcollateralization to eUSD and are subject to seizure in case the collateral backing for eUSD defaults.
 For example, [during USDC’s depegging in March 2023](https://medium.com/reserve-currency/eusd-emerges-strong-the-resilience-of-reserve-protocol-during-usdc-depegging-e5a698a990c9), eUSD required emergency action.
 Since it is 50% backed by USDC (approx 25% saUSDC, 25% cUSDC), the protocol had to sell off their backing for emergency collateral (USDT).
 Through the process, eusdRSR stakers helped [re-collateralized eUSD](https://www.poap.delivery/reserve-eusd) in defense of its peg.

 In this instance, eusdRSR stakers provided overcollateralization for eUSD as the USDC portion of the backing collateral defaulted.
 The general process of recapitalizing any RToken is shown below: